 1. Total distance of route and date of ride?

-649 km, 2012-10-27
+649 km, 27 October 2012

 2. How long did it take to complete?

 It took a full nine hour day.
 It could easily been more, but there was a lot of tar on the way back.
 And I kept it pinned to get out of the rain.
 So this would probably be a great route to do over two days.

-3. Why are you recommending this route?
-What’s special about it?
+3. Why do you recommend this route?

 4. Please tell us how the route runs.

 The day started in Pretoria but the trip actually in Brits.
 Head north-east out of Brits towards the Brits Airport.
 Keep on this road towards Jericho.
 Just outside Jericho turn off to the left towards Borakala Game Reserve.
 You can’t pass through the reserve, but you can work your way around it towards Rooiberg.

-5. What kind of motorcycle is the route suitable for.
+5. What kind of motorcycle is the route suitable for?

 6. Please name significant points of interest along the way.

 Rooiberg is a very interesting little village with a shop and garage.
-Some great places to stay around there.
+There are some great places to stay around there.
 Vaalwater is another nice Bushveld town.
 This region has some fantastic things to do and places to overnight at.